Pythagoras numbers of orders in biquadratic fields: Six is almost always a lower bound

-Regarding the first part, again it is based on computer experiments.
+Regarding part (\ref{it:con1}), again it is based on computer experiments.
 There would be two separate tasks in proving it.
-First, one has to handle the cases not included in Theorem \ref{th:P>=6}, namely fields containing $\sqrt6$ or $\sqrt7$.
-Here we observed from our data that even for quite small values of $s$, the corresponding $\O_K$ always contained an element of length $6$.
-To prove this, one would either have to find in the computed data a family of such elements, as in Subsection \ref{ss:235} for $\sqrt2, \sqrt3, \sqrt5$; or, if no such family could be found, one could prove an analogy of Proposition \ref{pr:sqrt5GeneralStrongAsymptotics} and construct a family of counterexamples in this way.
+First, one has to handle the cases not included in Theorem \ref{th:P>=6}, namely fields containing $\sqrt3$, $\sqrt6$ or $\sqrt7$.
+Here we observed from our data that even for quite small values of $s$, the corresponding $\O_K$ usually contained an element of length $6$.
+(For instance, for $K \ni \sqrt3$, Proposition \ref{pr:sqrt3shock} suggests that $\P(\O_K)\geq 6$ holds for all $s\geq 26$ as well as for $s=17$ and $s=22$, leaving only nine exceptions.)
+To prove this, one would either have to find in the computed data a family of such elements (as in Subsection \ref{ss:235} for length $5$ and $K \ni \sqrt2, \sqrt3$ or $\sqrt5$); or alternatively, if no such family could be found, one could prove an analogy of Proposition \ref{pr:sqrt5GeneralStrongAsymptotics} and construct a family of counterexamples in this way.

 And the second task would be to prove a stronger version of Theorem \ref{th:P>=6}: If $m$ is chosen large enough, then there are no exceptional fields.
 It would be ideal to show that the corresponding $\alpha = \alpha_0 + w^2$ \emph{always} requires six squares.
 However, this is not true; at least some infinite families of exceptional fields \emph{can} be found: $s=m+4$, $s=m+8$ and $s=m+12$.
 Possibly they can be handled similarly as in Subsection \ref{ss:m+4,m+8,m+12}.
 However, it is clear that solving all cases would be a tedious task requiring both patience and clever ideas.